Tax Guide for Liquor Store Operators and Owners

 Transferring Products Between Stores

-If you own more than one store and hold the necessary licenses for each location, you may be allowed to transfer cigarettes and tobacco products between stores in specific instances.
-When transferring cigarettes and tobacco products, legible transfer records and copies of the original purchase invoice must be kept at each location involved in the transfer.
+If you own more than one store and hold the necessary cigarette and tobacco product licenses for each location, you may be allowed to transfer California-stamped cigarettes and tax-paid tobacco products between stores in specific instances.
+When transferring cigarettes and tobacco products, you must keep legible transfer records and copies of the original purchase invoice at each location involved in the transfer.

-You must provide these documentations when requested by our team members or law enforcement.
+You must provide these records when requested by our team members or law enforcement.
+For more information on record requirements, see Regulation 4801, Records.

 These requirements do not apply to tobacco products that are not subject to the tobacco products tax.
 For example, vape liquids without nicotine are not subject to these requirements.
 However, they are subject to the retail licensing requirement.